baumschubser/SignalTextBackupViewer/README.md

 # Usage
 * Make a backup of your Signal messages in the app
-* Move the file SignalPlaintextBackup.xml from your phone (/sdcard/SignalPlaintextBackup.xml) and the SignalBackupTreeView.xsl from this repository to one folder
-* Open the .xml with a text editor and paste the line `<?xml-stylesheet type="text/xsl" href="SignalBackupTreeView.xsl"?>` as a second line into it
+* open index.html with a browser and drag and drop SignalPlaintextBackup.xml from your phone (/sdcard/SignalPlaintextBackup.xml) into it
-* Open the .xml file with a web browser

 # Known Issues
 * It may be that message content makes the .xml invalid.
-Test this with a xml validator first.
+You will get an error message.
 * It's super ugly.